Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

-`method0` is not a method, so don't forget to add the special `sefl` argument.
+`method0` is not a method, so don't forget to add the special `self` argument.

 `method1` is borrowing the instance for a read-only use of the attributes.
 Nothing to see here.